Hemideina thoracica: Morphology

 Hemideina thoracica are large-bodied as adults (3–7 g), being up to 40mm in length.
 The abdomen is brown and the pronotum pale with dark hieroglyph-like markings.
 This body colouration makes H. thoracica easily distinguishable from the Wellington tree wētā (H. crassidens) with which it is parapatric.
 As in other Hemideina spp. spines are present on the hind legs which function in defense.
 Morphometric analysis of spination patterns has shown that both H. thoracica and H. crassidens lack the mid-tibial ‘1/3 back’ spine which differentiates these species from all other Hemideina spp..
 Hemideina thoracica has the thinnest femur and tibia compared with all other New Zealand tree wētā (Hemideina spp).
 Adults are sexually dimorphic with males having enlarged mandibles used for fighting other males.

 Cytogenetics

 Hemideina thoracica is chromosomally polymorphic meaning that differential chromosomal arrangement occurs among populations of this species.
 Nine distinct chromosome races each comprising a different karyotype have been described and these range in diploid numbers from 2n=11 (XO) to 2n=23 (XO).
 Five different hybrid zones have been located where, in different combinations six of the nine chromosome races come into contact with one another.
 Three of these zones (Mt.
-Camel, Karikari and Waitangi) involve northern chromosome races which likely originated in the Pliocene, whereas the southern races in the Bream Bay and Taupo zones are likely to be much younger.
+Camel, Karikari and Waitangi) involve northern chromosome races which likely originated in the Pliocene, whereas the southern races in the Bream Bay and Taupō zones are likely to be much younger.
 Despite having differing chromosome numbers, morphology of H. thoracica is uniform (see 'Morphology' above).